awesomeWM/awesome/README.md

 Reporting issues
 ----------------

-Please report any issues you may find at https://awesome.naquadah.org/bugs/ .
+Please report any issues you may find on [our bugtracker](https://awesome.naquadah.org/bugs/).
-You can submit pull requests at https://github.com/awesomeWM/awesome .
+You can also submit pull requests on the [github repository](https://github.com/awesomeWM/awesome).
+Please read the @{CONTRIBUTING.md} guide for any coding, documentation or patch guidelines.